 Awesome and powerful audio interface from Focusrite with multiple I/O.

 Focusrite Clarett is one of the most famous USB audio interfaces among musicians who record at their homes.
 This is a high-quality device with great features and sound quality.
 Focusrite Clarett comes with control software and several cool plugins.

-Because it has multiple inputs and outputs, you can record several instruments at the same time.
+Because this USB audio interface has multiple inputs and outputs, you can record several instruments simultaneously.
 This is great if you plan to record bands or use the device in live situations.
-If you want to have a great-sounding recording then this is a great choice.
+Pair it with the best home studio monitors and you will be able to create amazing-sounding songs.